 The Epley maneuver is a low-cost, safe, and relatively benign treatment option for benign paroxysmal positional vertigo.
 It requires few resources and is a simple bedside solution to BPPV, whether in the clinic or emergency department.
 In a Cochrane review that compared the Epley maneuver to a control or sham maneuver, the Epley had a significant likelihood of symptom resolution (OR 4.4%, NNT=3).

 Enhancing Healthcare Team Outcomes

 The interprofessional team is vital to the treatment of BPPV while using the Epley maneuver.
 Though the procedure only requires one operator, the situation may require anticipation of adverse side effects to produce satisfactory care.
-The physician, PA, or NP performing the procedure should anticipate nausea and vomiting; thus, communication with the nursing staff is vital to ensure the patient is either premedicated with an antiemetic or have these medications readily drawn in the event the patient requires it.
+The physician, physician assistant, or nurse practitioner performing the procedure should anticipate nausea and vomiting; thus, communication with the nursing staff is vital to ensure the patient is either premedicated with an antiemetic or have these medications readily drawn in the event the patient requires it.

 Nursing, Allied Health, and Interprofessional Team Monitoring

 The nursing team should continue to monitor for nausea and vomiting during and after the procedure.